-The general rule is that Chapter 7 cases take four to complete.
+The general rule is that Chapter 7 cases take four to six months to complete.
 A Chapter 7 case free of any issues will take about four months.
 However, a Chapter 7 case tied up in litigation could take up to a year.

 6 Things That Can Make Chapter 7 Bankruptcy Take Longer

 Exactly how long your bankruptcy case takes will largely depend on the types of problems that might arise.
 Below are six common situations that could extend the length of your Chapter 7 bankruptcy:

 1. You Do Not Provide Information When You Should

 Your bankruptcy will take longer if you don’t provide documents the bankruptcy trustee requests by a certain time.
 For example, you have 14 days after filing to submit supporting documentation if you didn’t file them with the petition.
 These documents list your assets, debts, expenses, income, and other financial information.
 Your case will be delayed until you provide this information.